DeltAoff/BuildLabs/README.md

 # BuildLabs
-An Almost complete website about building a computer.
+An almost complete website about building a computer.
 Entierly coded by me, that's why the code is messy as hell.